 All air-conditioner function by extracting heat and moisture from the air inside your home, and when humidity levels are extremely high, it forces them to work much harder at their job.
 If your air conditioner lacks the capacity to sufficiently cool your home, it may not be able to handle the high level of humidity, which means the occupants inside the home will probably always feel somewhat uncomfortable.

-For the most part, your air-conditioning system can handle normal humidity, but when humidity gets really high, the vast majority of systems simply can’t manage it.
+For the most part, your air-conditioning system can handle normal humidity, but when the humidity gets really high, the vast majority of systems simply can’t manage it.
 That level of humidity literally negates the cooling effect that your air conditioner would otherwise provide, and the net result to home residents will be that the air feels warmer than it really is.
-In effect, your air-conditioning unit will be working harder, but providing far less comfort.
+In effect, your air-conditioning unit will be working harder but providing far less comfort.